Skip to content

 What the Numbers Mean Operationally

-The Monte Carlo output gives you the margin required not just for a single nominal system, but across the fleet of installed terminals and over the satellite's orbital life.
-This is the difference between a paper link budget and a deployment confidence interval.
+The Monte Carlo output gives you the margin required not just for a single nominal system sitting in perfect conditions, but across your entire fleet of deployed terminals and over the 15-year orbital life of the satellite.
+This is the difference between a paper link budget that looks great in PowerPoint and a deployment confidence interval that actually predicts field performance.
+Most engineers skip this step and regret it later when they're buying larger dishes to retrofit angry customers.

 Satellite Link Budget Analyzer